bensmithett/style/README.md

 #### `grid` and `layout-box`

-The included `grid` and `layout-box` components can be used for pretty much all your layout needs, but feel free to replace them!
+The included `grid` and `layout-box` are a good state for most layout needs, but feel free to replace them!

 ### `config`